keirf/flashfloppy/doc/Usage.md

 ### Index mode

-This mode requires only a special HXCSDFE.CFG file, such as included in the FlashFloppy distribution: simply copy the conetnts of the Config/Index_Mode/ subfolder to the root of your USB stick.
+This mode requires only a special HXCSDFE.CFG file, such as included in the FlashFloppy distribution: simply copy the contents of the Config/Index_Mode/ subfolder to the root of your USB stick.
 FlashFloppy will switch between images with names of the form DSKA0000.HFE, DSKA0001.HFE, and so on, which will be automatically